 What had happened in that ceremony that made me unstoppable and fully convicted that this was the way to go?
 Well… this is what ayahuasca did for me.
 Somehow it decontructed and defragmented all my internal desires and wishes, hopes and dreams, some of which I wasn’t even fully aware of or conscious about and it shoved them in my face with a force that was, as I said, otherworldly.

 And why did specifically this happen to me during my ayahuasca experience?
 A simple answer to that is: that’s what I asked it to give me.
 Indeed, anyone taking ayahuasca should mentally and emotionally prepare themselves for it by reflecting on what their personal motivations for taking ayahuasca are.
-Before the ceremony starts these motivations are shared out loud with the group for the sole purpose of aligning your mental state with these motivations.
+Before the ceremony starts these motivations are shared with the group for the sole purpose of aligning your mental state with these motivations through speech.

 Besides the benefits of truly getting to know myself, as if my soul stared at itself in a metaphysical mirror for 6 hours, ayahuasca also helped me overcome the feelings and thoughts that held me back from pursuing these insights.
 The motivational part of my ayahuasca experience showed me how my moral values and belief systems were in fact a good and sincere way to view the world and that I should embrace them and learn how to love and trust myself.
 This gave me the strength to face my doubts and fears which I felt was missing all this time.